cncf/glossary/content/en/platform-engineering.md

 ---

 Platform engineering is the art of building tools and processes that empower software developers.
-It's like creating a self-service station specifically designed to meet developers needs throughout the software creation journey.
+It's like creating a self-service station specifically designed to meet developers' needs throughout the software creation journey.
 By providing these tools and workflows, platform engineering helps developers to work faster and more efficiently.